Operator Training

 Once licensed, you'll typically support two shifts a week (~16 hours/week) with flexible scheduling around your classes.
 Whether it's during Nights (12am-8am), Days (8am-4pm), or Swings (4pm-12am), we'll work together to accommodate your availability.

-2. Expect an interview and a facility tour (if you haven't toured yet)
+2. Expect an interview and a facility tour (if you haven't toured yet) -- you'll hear from someone at the lab when you submit your application

-3. References will be contacted after the interview
+3. References are contacted after interviews

 4. Our Training Supervisor will guide you through onboarding and set a training start date